 Map of Bygdøy

-An excellent digital brochure is available online that includes a map of the peninsula.
+An excellent brochure is available in the museums that includes a map of the peninsula.
 Here’s what the map looks like:

 The Royal Summer Residence & Oscarshall